otonyoadmin/myipathsgrav/pages/01.home/_features/features.md

 rows:
     -
         title: 'Harness The Power Of Your Desires.'
-        description: 'Develop clear strategies to enable positive participation using Desire Profiles for each i-Role you choose to explore.'
+        description: 'Develop clear strategies to enable positive participation using Desire Profiles for each i-Role you choose to explore.
+List you objects of desire in each role and begin to refine them mindfully using mindful1st positive participation practice reviews.'
         description_position: right
         image: desire_profiles_banner.png
         name: design